Audiveris/audiveris/docs/_pages/ui_foundations/principles.md

 survive in the end.
 There is no structure within the Inter instances of a SIG, just `Relation` instances possibly set between a pair of Inter instances.
-Starting with 5.2 release, all these Inter and Relation instances can be modified interactively.
+Since 5.2 release, all these Inter and Relation instances can be modified interactively.

     Inter objects are everything except the static containers mentioned above:
     - Barline, ledger, clef, key signature, time signature, chord, head, alteration,